Forget the future of humankind. What about the future of comedy?

 Comedies often draw niche audiences on streaming platforms where viewers can seek out their brand of humor, making it less necessary for filmmakers to go after wider audiences, said Jeff Bock,

 a senior media analyst with entertainment-research firm Exhibitor Relations.
-A joke gone wrong can also lead to public-relations debacles for studios, while the streaming culture can be a little looser, he said.
+A joke gone wrong can also lead to public-relations debacles for studios, while the streaming culture can be a little looser, he said.“Above-the-line talent is moving on to the greener pastures of streaming rather than risk having their work torn apart by censors in the studio community,” said Mr. Bock.

 There are exceptions, naturally, and despite the challenges, some comedies still manage to break through the static.
 The outcomes are especially strong for hybrids like “Bad Boys for Life” (2020 comedy/action), “Knives Out” (2019 comedy/mystery) or “Toy Story 4” (2019 comedy/animation).
 Movies that play on streaming platforms may turn into hits, as “Borat Subsequent Moviefilm” did last year on Amazon Prime Video.
 However, gauging a film’s broader impact is often difficult since many streaming services don’t regularly release viewership data.